 While at Sikorsky Aircraft, Ms. Roth was the security lead for the $1.2b Engineering Manufacturing and Design contract for the Air Force Combat Rescue Helicopter.
 Her responsibilities included the secure execution of all Information Assurance and Program Protection requirements in pursuit of an Authority to Operate on the aircraft.
 She holds a B.S. in software engineering from the Rochester Institute of Technology and a master of engineering in systems engineering from Cornell University.
 Additionally, Ms. Roth has been published internationally in the area of command and control modeling and simulation and has been honored by the USAF for her service and achievements as an upcoming distinguished engineer.

 Podcasts / Webinars

-This webinar will provide an overview of the Air Force Research Lab (AFRL) Information Directorate’s planned development of the new Open Innovation Campus (OIC) initiative.
-The groundbreaking OIC concept will establish a collaborative environment to support the investigation of cutting…
+This webinar will provide an overview of the Air Force Research Lab (AFRL) Information Directorate’s planned development of the new Open Innovation Campus (OIC) initiative, now known as the AFRL Innovare Advancement Center.
+The groundbreaking OIC concept will establish a…